Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method Details

-\section{Complete List of Joint Angles}
+\subsection{Complete list of joint angles}

 Our joint angle computation follows the biomechanical framework of \citet{zhang2026jami, schlegel2024joint, wu2002isb, wu2005isb}, which defines angles by projecting bone vectors onto anatomical reference planes.
-We adapt this approach for text generation rather than image-based retrieval.

-At each frame, we first establish a body-local coordinate frame using three reference points, the pelvis (origin), the left hip, and the right hip: the lateral axis $\mathbf{e}_x$ is defined as the unit vector from the right hip to the left hip; the forward axis $\mathbf{e}_z$ is the unit normal to the plane spanned by these three points, with its sign chosen so that it points anteriorly; and the vertical axis $\mathbf{e}_y = \mathbf{e}_z \times \mathbf{e}_x$ completes the right-handed system.
+At each time frame, we establish a body-local coordinate frame using three reference points---the pelvis (origin), the left hip, and the right hip---following the convention $\mathbf{e}_x = \text{forward}$, $\mathbf{e}_y = \text{up}$, $\mathbf{e}_z = \text{lateral}$ (right-pointing): the lateral axis $\mathbf{e}_z$ is the unit vector from the left hip to the right hip; the vertical axis $\mathbf{e}_y$ is the unit vector from the hip midpoint to the pelvis, orthogonalized against $\mathbf{e}_z$; and the forward axis $\mathbf{e}_x = \mathbf{e}_y \times \mathbf{e}_z$ completes the right-handed system, with its sign chosen so that it points anteriorly.
 This body-local frame defines the subject's overall facing direction and serves as the root of the kinematic chain.

 Individual joint angles are then computed within a hierarchy of joint-local coordinate frames, each defined relative to its parent joint along the kinematic chain.
 For example, hip angles are expressed in the pelvis frame; knee flexion in the hip (femur) frame; ankle angles in the knee (tibia) frame; shoulder angles in the lumbar-spine frame; and elbow flexion in the shoulder (upper-arm) frame.
 Expressing each angle in its parent frame follows standard ISB conventions~\citep{wu2002isb, wu2005isb} and isolates the motion of each joint from the orientation of upstream segments, so that, for instance, knee flexion measures only the bending of the knee regardless of how the hip or torso is oriented.
 The body-local root frame is derived from intrinsic body landmarks, and every joint-local frame is expressed relative to its parent along the kinematic chain.
 As a result, all joint angles encode only relative segment orientations and are invariant to the subject's global position and orientation.